We’re searching for Portland’s best pet out of all the pets.

 - First, nominate your pet.
+(Nomination period ends Jan.
+10 at midnight.)

-- Once the nominations are closed, our expert panel of judges will review the submissions and narrow the competitors to the twenty animals we feel embody the grace, elegance, and beauty we are searching for in our champion.
+- Once the nominations are closed, our expert panel of judges will review the submissions and narrow the competitors to the eighty animals we feel embody the grace, elegance, and beauty we are searching for in our champion.

-- The twenty finalists will be paired off into twos to compete for different titles (such as: Most Glam, Best Dressed, etc.).
-You, the voter, will choose one pet from each pairing to win the title.
+- The semi-finalists will be grouped into fours to compete for 20 different titles (such as: Most Glam, Best Dressed, etc.).
+You, the voter, will choose one pet from each group to win the title.

 - After you have reviewed all the pets and chosen the title winners, you will then vote on the pet you think should be Portland’s Pet Pageant winner!